 We’ll break down the different styles to help you decide which type of doors will work the best in your home.

-Bypass Closet Doors
+Bypass Closet Door Types

 This style of door was popular in mid-century construction, and common through. the 80’s.
 Though still used frequently, they are no longer as popular as other styles.
 Bypass closet doors are simply your basic sliding closet door.